Public Health Gibraltar Logo

-- Vaccination is only advised for specific student groups
+• Vaccination is only advised for specific groups

 The situation is under constant review, and we are working closely with our UK colleagues to obtain the latest information.

 At the time of writing, there are no confirmed or suspected cases of meningitis in Gibraltar.
-Our public health risk assessment remains low, and vaccination is not required for the wider public at this time.
+Our public health risk assessment remains low, and Meningitis B vaccination is not required for the wider public at this time.
+If you are eligible for Men ACWY vaccine (see below) but have not yet received it please make arrangements to do so.

-- a member of the general public with no specific exposure risk
+• a member of the general public (including attending other UK universities) with no specific exposure risk.

-We will be offering the MenB vaccine to students at Canterbury Christ Church University and the University of Kent.
+We have offered the MenB vaccine to Gibraltar students at Canterbury Christ Church University and the University of Kent.

-If you are one of these students, or you know someone who is, please call 2000 3351 between 8am and 4pm to arrange vaccination.
+If you are one of these students, and have not yet been contacted by GHA or Kent NHS or you know someone who is, please call 2000 3351 between 8am and 4pm to arrange vaccination.

 This advice remains under review and may change if the situation changes.